deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-comment-feed-using-vue/readme.md

 The `authUser` variable will be explained in details in a later topic.

-## Authentication with deepstreamHub
+## Authentication with deepstream

-deepstreamHub authentication is stateless.
+deepstream authentication is stateless.
 This implies that just like REST, you have to authenticate every realtime activity.
 It doesn't mean you have to provide credentials, you can perform anonymous auth.

 Our example needs identity management to know who is making a comment.
-For this reason, we can't just use deepstreamHub's anonymous auth.
+For this reason, we can't just use deepstream's anonymous auth.
 We will need to use email and password authentication.
 Let's get started by creating a user using a sign up form.

 ## Signing Up

-deepstreamHub users' signup API endpoint allows you to create users and store on the deepstreamHub server.
+deepstream users' signup API endpoint allows you to create users and store on the deepstream server.
 With that, you can authenticate using email and password for existing users.

 ![IMAGE OF SIGNUP PAGE](/images/tutorial/vue-comment-feeds/signup.png)